Azure/azure-iot-sdk-c/doc/devbox_setup.md

 ### Build a sample that uses different protocols, including over WebSockets

 By default the C-SDK will have web sockets enabled for AMQP and MQTT.
 The sample **iothub_client\samples\iothub_ll_telemetry_sample** lets you specify the `protocol` variable.

+Unless you have a reason otherwise, we recommend you use MQTT as your protocol.

 ### Build a sample using a specific server root certificate